DOI-USGS/asc-public-docs/docs/getting-started/using-spiceql/exploring-spiceqls-rest-python-and-cpp-apis.md

 # Exploring SpiceQL's REST, Python, and C++ APIs

-This tutorial will go over making SpiceQL calls using the USGS-hosted web service (link-tbd) and your local SpiceQL service.
+This tutorial will go over making SpiceQL calls using the USGS-hosted web service at https://astrogeology.usgs.gov/apis/spiceql/latest/ and your local SpiceQL service.

 SpiceQL has three APIs that can be accessed to utilize the library: